-Planning consideration
+Planning considerations

 - FHSA carry-forward amounts only start accumulating after you open your first FHSA.
-If you open an FHSA earlier than you plan to contribute to access carry-forward amounts and achieve a higher contribution limit.
+You could consider opening a FHSA immediately, even if you don't have the funds to contribute.
 An FHSA can only last up to 15 years, and only until age 71. - If you're eligible to open an FHSA and will likely purchase a qualifying home within the 15-year timeframe or by age 71, but have limited funds, contribute now to your FHSA (instead of your RRSP).
-The investment growth within your FHSA can fund your home purchase. - You can transfer your FHSA assets to your RRSP or RRIF tax-free, without impacting your RRSP contribution room, providing flexibility if you haven't used FHSA assets to purchase a home within its 15-year lifetime or by age 71, to boost your RRSP savings.

-- If you're not eligible to open an FHSA but have an adult child 18 or older who is, and you'd like to help them purchase their first home, gift them funds to contribute to their FHSA. - You're not required to claim a deduction for the tax year in which an FHSA contribution is made; you can defer until you're in a higher tax bracket for greater tax savings. - You can only claim an income tax deduction for FHSA contributions made in a particular calendar year; so make them before December 31 each year.
+The investment growth within your FHSA can fund your home purchase. - You can transfer your FHSA assets to your RRSP or RRIF tax-free without impacting your RRSP contribution room, providing flexibility if you haven't used FHSA assets to purchase a home within its 15-year lifetime or by age 71, to boost your retirement savings. - If you're not eligible to open an FHSA but have an adult child 18 or older who is, and you'd like to help them purchase their first home, gift them funds to contribute to their FHSA. - You're not required to claim a deduction for the tax year in which an FHSA contribution is made; you can defer until you're in a higher tax bracket for greater tax savings. - You can only claim an income tax deduction for FHSA contributions made in a particular calendar year; so make them before December 31 each year.
 FHSA contributions made within the first 60 days of a calendar year cannot be attributed to the previous tax year. - The investments eligible for an FHSA are similar to an RRSP or TFSA.
 Because of the FHSA's limited lifetime and specific purpose, your timeframe for purchasing a qualifying home may impact the investments you choose.
 Similar to an RESP, your asset allocation focus may shift from growth to preservation.